neoneye/PlanExe-web/_posts/2025-02-20-the-output-dir.md

 ### What is the `log.txt` file?

-This is a output from python's logger with `DEBUG` level.
+This is the output from python's logger with `DEBUG` level.
 It may be helpful when troubleshooting.
 It may contain sensitive data such as your API keys, IP address.
 So don't share it with anyone.